EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 We ensured that the result data cubes comply with the xcube specification.

 We added staging out procedure that uploads the result data with its own STAC catalog as static JSON files as recommended by [OGC Best Practice for Earth Observation Application Package](https://docs.ogc.org/bp/20-089r1.html#toc27).
-However, STAC catalogs were designed to solve a problem that exists with GeoTIF but not with Zarr, i.e. having different file structures and ways to declare spatiotemporal dimensions.
-A Zarr dataset is more similar to a STAC catalog that it is to an STAC asset or item [(Pangeo 2023)](https://discourse.pangeo.io/t/metadata-duplication-on-stac-zarr-collections/3193).
-STAC for Zarr is still useful to provide a unified API for spatiotemporal querying.

 We developed the CWL workflow and published it in [our repository](https://github.com/EarthyScience/FAIRSenDD/tree/main/ogc-app-cwl).
 Docker images [danlooo/fairsendd_rqa](https://hub.docker.com/r/danlooo/fairsendd_rqa) and [danlooo/fairsendd_stage_out](https://hub.docker.com/r/danlooo/fairsendd_stage_out) were automatically created and tested within our CI pipeline.
 Overall, this forms an Earth Observation Application Package according to OGC Best Practices, suitable for future publishing in Open Science Catalog of EarthCODE, like the [POLARIS example](https://opensciencedata.esa.int/workflows/polaris-workflow/record).